moderndatacompany/dataos.info/docs/interfaces/cli.md

 # CLI

 DataOS CLI is a text-based interface that allows users to interact with the DataOS context via command prompts.
-It offers a consistent experience across different operating systems, such as MacOS, Linux, and Windows.
+It offers a consistent experience across operating systems like MacOS, Linux, and Windows.

-CLI provides several capabilities - progammable command completion, passing environment variables while creating or updating the configuration files, managing multiple DataOS contexts from a central location, a Terminal User Interface(TUI), and a host of other features.
+CLI provides several capabilities - programmable command completion, passing environment variables while creating or updating the configuration files, managing multiple DataOS contexts from a central location, a Terminal User Interface(TUI), and various other features.

-The following document, encapsulates the installation steps for CLI, initialization steps for the DataOS context, and the shell grammar for the first-time users to understand the command structure.
+The following document encapsulates the installation steps for CLI, initialization steps for the DataOS context, and the shell grammar for first-time users to understand the command structure.

 ## Installation

 Follow the steps enumerated below to install the Command Line Interface.
-Check the pre-requisites before moving forward.
+Check the prerequisites before moving forward.

 **Requirements**